Massachusetts

 In 2022, a new provision specifically authorized expungement of marijuana possession, expanding eligibility to include previously decriminalized cultivation and possession with intent to distribute offenses, and removing the “best interests of justice” standard.
 S.3096 (2022).
 Upon a petition for an eligible marijuana offense, a court must enter an order expunging the record within 30 days.
 See ch.
 276, § 100K¼.

-Decriminalized offenses: Records of conviction for decriminalized offenses may be sealed immediately “except in cases where the elements of the offense continue to be a crime under a different designation.”
+Decriminalized offenses: Records of conviction for decriminalized offenses may be sealed immediately “except in cases where the elements of the offense continue to be a crime under a different designation.” § 100K(a)(2).

-C. Sealing of non-conviction dispositions
+C. Judicial sealing of non-conviction dispositions

-Cases where there has been a “continuance without a finding” (see below) are subject to sealing under this same discretionary standard on paragraph 2 of 100C, and may be subject to the waiting period specified in § 100A.
+Cases where there has been a “continuance without a finding” (see below) are subject to sealing under this same discretionary standard on paragraph 2 of 100C, and they may be subject to the waiting period specified in § 100A.

-Constitutional caselaw governing sealing of non-conviction records
+Constitutional case law governing sealing of court records, including non-conviction records

 In 1989, the federal court of appeals for the First Circuit held unconstitutional on First Amendment grounds the statute authorizing automatic sealing of non-conviction court records under § 100C.
 See Globe Newspaper Co. v.
 Pokaski, 868 F.2d 497, 506-07) (1st Cir., 1989) (sealed records of acquittals under the first paragraph of § 100C must be made available to media unless there has been an individualized finding that sealing is “necessary to effectuate a compelling governmental interest”).
-In Comm. v.
+In Com. v.
 Doe, 420 Mass.
 142 (Mass.
-1995), the Massachusetts Supreme Court extended the holding of the Pokaski case to cases described in the second paragraph of § 100C (cases nol prossed), noting that a defendant denied request for immediate sealing may still request sealing after satisfying the waiting period specified in § 100A.
+1995), the Massachusetts Supreme Court extended the holding of Pokaski to cases described in the second paragraph of § 100C (cases nol prossed), noting that a defendant denied request for immediate sealing may still request sealing after satisfying the waiting period specified in § 100A.

 Some two decades later, the Massachusetts high court held that a lower standard of “good cause” was more appropriate for sealing of non-conviction records in light of the concerns expressed by the legislature in intervening years about “the negative impact of criminal records on the ability of former criminal defendants to reintegrate into society.”
 See Com. v.
 Pon, 469 Mass.
-296, 297 (2014).4 In determining whether good cause for sealing has been established, a court must balance the public’s “general right to know” with the interests of the defendant and the state in keeping the information private.
-The Pon Court established factors relevant to this good cause balancing test:
+296, 297 (2014).4

 At a minimum, judges should evaluate the particular disadvantages identified by the defendant arising from the availability of the criminal record; evidence of rehabilitation suggesting that the defendant could overcome these disadvantages if the record were sealed; any other evidence that sealing would alleviate the identified disadvantages; relevant circumstances of the defendant at the time of the offense that suggest a likelihood of recidivism or of success; the passage of time since the offense and since the dismissal or nolle prosequi; and the nature of and reasons for the particular disposition.